After the Immigration Document is Issued

 - Print a copy of the online receipt.

 - Make a copy of the receipt and keep it with all other important immigration documents.
 Students must take the printed receipt with them to the U.S. consulate visa interview.
-Students applying for a change of status to F-1 or J-1 within the United States should make a copy of the receipt to include with your application.

 How do I pay the SEVIS I-901 Fee in my local currency?